R-kill-9/HTB-Notes/Privilege Escalation/Windows Privilege Escalation/Access Token Impersonation.md

-lisA **security token** is a data structure used by the Windows operating system to represent a user's identity, permissions, and privileges.
+A **security token** is a data structure used by the Windows operating system to represent a user's identity, permissions, and privileges.
 Tokens are created when a user logs in to the system, and they are associated with processes the user starts.
 These tokens are used by the system to determine which resources a user can access and what actions they can perform.

 Security tokens contain the following key information: